belka-ew/tanya/README.md

 I'm currently mostly working on `crypto` that is not a complete cryptographic suite, but contains (will contain) algorithm implementations required by TLS.

-### Other properties
+### Further characteristics

-* Tanya is a native D library (only D and Assembler are tolerated).
+* Tanya is a native D library.

-* It is important for me to document the code and attach at least a few unit tests where possible.
-So the documentation and usage examples can be found in the source code.
+* Documentation and usage examples can be found in the source code.
+Online documentation will be published soon.

-* Tanya is mostly tested on a 64-bit Linux and some features are platform-dependant, but not because it is a Linux-only library.
-Therefore any help to bring better support for Windows and BSD systems would be accepted.
+* Tanya is cross-platform.
+The development happens on a 64-bit Linux, but it
+* is being tested on Windows and FreeBSD as well.

 * The library isn't thread-safe.
 Thread-safity should be added later.

-* I'm working with the latest dmd version, but will be looking to support other D compilers and keep compatibility with the elder dmd versions in the future.

 ## Contributing